-In the generated method implementations all readable properties from the source type (e.g. Car) will be copied into the corresponding property in the target type (e.g. CarDto).
-If a property has a different name in the target entity, its name can be specified via the @Mapping annotation.
+In the generated method implementations all readable properties from the source type (e.g. Car) will be copied into the corresponding property in the target type (e.g. CarDto):

+- When a property has the same name as its target entity counterpart, it will be mapped implicitly. - When a property has a different name in the target entity, its name can be specified via the @Mapping annotation.